OCA/partner-contact/partner_relation/README.rst

 For example, you will be able to define on the form view of partner A that :

 * Partner A is a competitor of Partner B
-  (symetric relation : B is a competitor of A),
+  (symetric relation : B is a competitor of A)

-* Partner A has been recommended by Partner C (asymetric relation : C recommands A),
+* Partner A has been recommended by Partner C (asymetric relation : C recommands A)

 * Partner A is the editor of Partner D
-  (asymetric relation : D is the integrator of A).
+  (asymetric relation : D is the integrator of A)

 The relations that you define on Partner A towards Partner B will automatically be visible on the form view of Partner B.